 All stages of the organic deposition were performed within a nitrogen glove box.
 However, when used with suitably stable semiconductors (such as PCDTBT), these steps could also be performed in air.

-When spun from TCB the P3HT also benefits from a two-stage spin due to its high boiling point, and consequently, slow drying time.
-Typically the first stage is used to dry the film to the desired thickness over the majority of the substrate and a second, much faster, stage is used to dry the corner beads that are still wet after the end of the first stage.
-Without the second stage, the corners would take an excessively long time to dry or require the solvent to be removed by a cotton bud.
+When spun from TCB, the P3HT requires two-stage spin due to its high boiling point, and consequently, slow drying time.
+Typically the first stage defines the desired thickness over the majority of the substrate and a second, much faster, stage is used to drive leftover solvent evaporation.

-The spin coating regime for the transistors can therefore be summarised below.
-While the three layers can be applied separately, if a programmable spin-coater is available then all three layers can be applied consecutively without the substrate ever being allowed to stop.
-This allows for faster fabrication and can also be used to minimise the exposure of the organic semiconductor to air if being spun under ambient conditions.
+The spin coating regime for the transistors can therefore be summarized below.
+If you are using a programmable spin-coater, such as the Ossila Spin Coater, all three layers can be applied consecutively without the substrate ever being allowed to stop.
+This allows for faster fabrication and can also be used to minimize the exposure of the organic semiconductor to air if being spun under ambient conditions.

-• Wipe clean the gate and contact pads with cleanroom swab dipped in chlorobenzene
+• After depositing the P3HT layer, wipe clean from the edges and the contact pads with a cleanroom swab dipped in chlorobenzene.

-• Scratch off PMMA from gate and contact pads using precision tweezers
+• After depositing, you can scratch off the PMMA layer from the gate and contact pads using precision tweezers.

 Gate Electrode